 At Condor Performance we regard the five most common mental skills of performance as being motivation, emotions, thoughts, unity and focus.

-You can liken – therefore – a concept such as emotions as being rather similar to dribbling a soccer ball.
+Think of emotions as being rather similar to dribbling a soccer ball.
 You are either very good at handling your emotions or very poor or somewhere in the middle.
-And of course, regardless of how good you are, you could always get better (yes, Maradona could have been better at dribbling too).
+And of course, regardless of how good you are, you could always get better.

 So emotional management (intelligence) becomes the focus of the endeavours.
 If you Google ‘mental skills’ you’ll find furphies all over the screen suggesting that goal setting, visualisation and mindfulnesses are all common mental skills used in sport and performance.